Upper-state Lifetime | previous | next | feedback |

-Definition: the lifetime of the population of the upper laser level
+Definition: the lifetime of the population in the upper laser level

-In a laser gain medium, amplification is associated with the population of an excited state, from which stimulated emission can occur.
+In a laser gain medium, amplification is associated with the population in an excited state, from which stimulated emission can occur.
 Even without stimulated emission, the lifetime of this upper-level population is finite due to spontaneous emission and possibly due to additional quenching effects.
 Typically, the upper-state population decays exponentially with a certain decay time (the upper-state lifetime), assuming the absence of pumping and stimulated emission.
-More precisely, the decay time is the time after which this population has decayed to 1/e (∼ 37%) of the initial value.
+More precisely, the decay time is the time after which this population has decayed to <$1/e$> (≈ 37%) of the initial value.

 Ideally, the decay of the upper-state population is caused only by the unavoidable spontaneous emission.
 Under these conditions, the inverse lifetime (then called radiative lifetime) is

-The decay rate is enhanced if there are additional transitions to other lower-lying energy levels.
-In addition, the upper-state lifetime can be reduced by quenching processes, involving e.g. the deexcitation at impurities or crystal defects, or energy transfers between different laser ions.
+The decay rate is enhanced if there are additional radiative or non-radiative transitions to other lower-lying energy levels.
+In particular, there can be quenching processes involving e.g. the deexcitation at impurities or crystal defects, or energy transfers between different laser ions.
 The decay of the upper-state population is then not necessarily of exponential nature; non-exponential decay is frequently observed (particularly for measurements with sufficiently short pump pulses).
-For example, some quenching processes lead to a fast decay, as long as the upper-level population is high, but have little influence on later stages of the decay.
+For example, some quenching processes lead to a fast decay, as long as the upper-level population is high, but have little influence later on.

 An effective upper-state lifetime can be defined under lasing conditions, which includes the effect of stimulated emission.
 For a four-level laser medium, the effective upper-state lifetime is reduced e.g. by a factor of 2 when the laser is pumped twice above the threshold pump power.